deptagency/algomart/README.md

 - Algod (Algorand node, use [algorand/sandbox][algorand sandbox] to start)
 - [Circle][circle] account for taking payments
 - [SendGrid][sendgrid] for sending email notifications
-- [Firebase][firebase] account for authentication.
+- [Firebase][firebase] account for authentication
 - (optional) [Google Cloud Platform][gcp] account for hosting
+- (optional) Install the [Nx CLI][nx cli] for ease of development: `npm i -g nx`

 ## 🚀 Get Started

-Create an `.env` file in the `./services/api`, `./apps/cms`, and `./apps/web` and populate them with the appropriate environment variables.
+Create an `.env` file in the `./apps/api`, `./apps/cms`, and `./apps/web` and populate them with the appropriate environment variables.
 You can reference the adjacent `.env.example` file in each directory.
 See the corresponding comments for explanations of each variable.

 After this, you can either build and run each application manually or you can use `docker-compose`.